pritom169/devops-a-complete-guide/linux/README.md

 For Linux having Multi-User is important for servers.
 Now you might be asking, why not just use a standard user?
 In other words, why not a shared user?

 In a shared teams with variability of skills, different users should have different permission as it will allow for more traceability.

+# Users and Groups

+As the team size increases managing individual responsibility by a single admin becomes difficult.

+To solve this in a linux way, it's a best practice to create some group.

+For example a person from a DevOps group can have different set of permissions than in an admin group.
+So when a person leaves, rather than deleting all of his permissions, the admin can just remove him from the groups.
+In this way, user management becomes a bit easier.